zPalworld/zPalWorld-NetCrack/README.md

 # PalWorld Internal
 Simple internal built with various code snippets and SDK from UC.me
 - Note: The master branch does not include visuals
+- Note: You must build SDK before you can compile

 # Player Features
 - Modify Speed